Veronica-MN/real_estate_market_analysis/README.md

 # Real Estate Market Analysis

+## Project Context and Objective

+Understanding the real estate market is essential for professionals, investors, and policymakers.
+This project, initiated by a leading industry company, leverages Master Data Management (MDM) principles to ensure data quality and consistency.
+The goal is to preprocess, analyze, and visualize property and customer data, thereby generating meaningful insights into market trends and customer behaviors.
+These insights will support informed decision-making and strategic planning.

 ## Data Source

 The data in this Real Estate Market Analysis with Python project includes two .csv files, divided into two main tables.